 A: NO, you do not need to first go through arbitration to make a "Lemon Law" claim.
 In fact, arbitration can be dangerous because if the decision is against you, that decision may later be used as evidence against you in any subsequent court action which you may file against the manufacturer.

 Why should I retain your firm to represent me?

 A: Because attempting to resolve matters with manufacturers is a long and aggravating process, which usually will not result in a satisfactory resolution.
 The manufacturer can prolong a settlement offer for many months, and then make only a minor settlement offer such as an offer to pay one or two months of your loan or lease payments, but without repurchasing your vehicle.
 Manufacturers know that eventually you will tire of pursuing the claim and then either walk away from it entirely or take the minimal amount being offered.

 Our firm has over 27 years of experience in dealing with nearly every kind of manufacturer of motor vehicles and have represented thousands of clients throughout the state of California.
 When we submit a demand on your behalf, the manufacturer is more likely to respect the legitimacy of your claim and our long experience in handling such matters.

 How long does the Lemon Law process take?

 A: The manufacturer is required to respond within 30 days to our formal legal demand.
 Once you have accepted a satisfactory offer, it takes approximately another 15 to 30 days to return the vehicle and receive your payment from the manufacturer.

 What about attorney's fees?

 A: With our "no recovery no fees" policy, if you do not recover a satisfactory settlement, you pay nothing.
-And we do not require any up-front retainer.
-Your portion of the attorneys' fees. if any, only comes out of the monies we recover for you from the manufacturer.
+We do not require any up-front retainer.
+Your portion of the attorneys' fees, if any, comes out of the monies we recover for you from the manufacturer.